OPS-E2E-PPE/VBA-Docs/api/Project.pjengagementwarnings.md

 ---
-title: PjEngagementWarnings Enumeration (Project) ms.assetid: 6a6b606b-6040-e278-642a-aa54fb690be2
+title: PjEngagementWarnings enumeration (Project) ms.assetid: 6a6b606b-6040-e278-642a-aa54fb690be2
 ms.date: 06/08/2017
-ms.prod: project-server
+ms.service: project-server
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PjEngagementWarnings Enumeration (Project)
+# PjEngagementWarnings enumeration (Project)

 Defines the different types of warnings that may appear on engagements triggering indicators in the indicator column in sheet views.
 Introduced in Office 2016.